myung03/tripplanner/README.md

 - You can save the state of my application by pressing the save button on the home screen
 - You can reload the state of my application by pressing the load button on the home screen
 - For viewing all the X's and Y's, press the "View Past Trips" button.
 I added some trips already in loaded data :)

+## Phase 4: Task 2
+- Create a new trip, edit the budget twice, and end the trip to get this output.

+New trip has been created.
+(Trip class)

+Added 100.0 to spendings.
+(Budget class)

+Added 10.0 to spendings.

+Current trip moved to past trips.
+(Trips class)

+## Phase 4: Task 3

+In terms of refactoring, I think a good choice would be to split up the PlannerUI class.
+Currently, I have 3-4 different panels that are created from the PlannerUI class, each of which do very different things.
+In the interest of time, I chose to just put them all into 1 class, but I think the code would be much cleaner and cohesive if I were to separate the frames into their own classes and add them as fields for my main class.

+Additionally, moving the "end trip" functionality into the Trips class rather than having it in the UI would be another sensible refactoring choice.
+If I were to add a Boolean field of "current" to the Trip class, it would allow me to keep all trip related functionality to the model and overall improve the cohesion of the program.
+It would also be useful if I wanted to add functionality in the future such that users can have an arbitrary number of current trips (since users can only be on 1 trip at a time right now).
+Overall these are the 2 main refactoring choices that I believe would improve my design :)